This Minnesota Mayor Isn't Waiting For Another Police Shooting

-Just two months ago, Brooklyn Center, a suburb of Minneapolis, was the backdrop of yet another incident of police brutality when 20-year-old Daunte Wright was fatally shot by an officer during a traffic stop.
-The incident happened just ten miles from the courthouse where Derek Chauvin was on trial for the death of George Floyd.
+Just two months ago, the Minneapolis suburb of Brooklyn Center, was the center of yet another incident of racialized police violence when 20-year-old Daunte Wright was fatally shot by an officer during a traffic stop.
+The shooting happened just 10 miles from the courthouse where Derek Chauvin was on trial for the death of George Floyd.
+Outraged community members protested for days outside of the Brooklyn Center Police Department demanding change.